Prevent and stop a toddler power struggle from even happening when you try these 5 tips to turn things around (many parents miss these!).

-But practice the five tips I list above, and I’m certain you’ll see a shift in your toddler.
-Start by seeing the situation from her perspective to better understand her motives and draw more compassion from you.
+But practice the five tips I list above, and I’m certain you’ll see a shift.
+Start by seeing the situation from your toddler’s perspective to understand her motives and draw more compassion from you.
 Offer choices to honor her desire to exercise her will while getting her to follow instructions.

 Perhaps then you truly can get ready to leave the house or head to bed—all without a single argument or fight.

 - The Most Powerful Way to Respond When You Feel Angry